 The overall score is made up of:

-- Out-of-the-box body support – male and female average (30%)
+- Comfort, unused – male and female average (30%)

 - Stabilisation (15%)

-- Permeability (10%)
+- Sagging (10%)

-- Fatigue (5%)
+- Usage wear/damage (5%)

-- Smell – new and after a fortnight average (5%)
+- Smell, new and after a fortnight average (5%)

 We also note the advertised firmness, then test the mattress to see if these claims stack up.